esamattis/piler/README.md

 # Really Express

-Really Express is a set of extensions for [Express][].
+Really Express is a set of extensions for [Express][] web framework.
 It focuses on bringing extraordinary features of [Node.js][] to Express.
 That is mainly code sharing between the server and the browser and integrating WebSockets as first class citizens.
 Really Express is somewhat inspired by [Zappa][] web DSL.

 # Code sharing and management

 Really Express takes browser script management by the balls.
 It handles all the scripts-tags which are sent to the browser.
-You can embed client-side code directly to your Node.js files.
+You can even embed client-side code directly to your Node.js files!

-You can also specify a folder from which client-side only Javascript/CoffeeScript files will loaded and sent to the browser.
+You can also specify a folder from which client-side only Javascript/CoffeeScript files will be loaded and sent to the browser.

 It is also aware of development and production modes.
 In development mode it makes sure that caching won't get in your way etc. In production mode it takes